 Current toilet use was measured by asking respondents where they went for defecation.
 When comparing toilet use across all subsamples, the previously ODF (39.2%) and currently ODF (40.8%) communities were similar.
 However, the currently ODF communities were declared ODF before the PACS evaluation in 2019 and the present WASH study data was collected in February 2021.
-Therefore the "currently ODF communities" have an almost 16-18 months time lapse for the current WASH study. cDue to this reason we see very little difference between the two ODF communities.
-Comparison between the current and previously ODF groups yields insignificant tests for a difference in toilet use between these two groups ($chi^2 = 0.21$, pval = 0.64).
+Therefore the "currently ODF communities" have an almost 16-18 months' time lapse for the current WASH study.
+Due to this reason, we see very little difference between the two ODF communities.
+Comparison between the currently and previously ODF groups yields insignificant tests for a difference in toilet use between these two groups (chi2 = 0.21, pval = 0.64).

-Significance testing for differences between the current and previously ODF groups (combined together) compared to the never ODF group does show statistical significance (chi2 = 5.72, pval = 0.02).
-When combined with the data from Table 3, these tests provide preliminary indication that there has been slippage in sustained toilet use even when accounting for the fact that there has been slight increase in toilet use among the current and previously ODF groups, as compared to the never ODF group.
+Significance testing for differences between the currently and previously ODF groups (combined together) compared to the never ODF group does show statistical significance ($chi^2 = 5.72$, pval = 0.02).
+When combined with the data from Table 3, these tests provide preliminary indication that there has been slippage in sustained toilet use even when accounting for the fact that there has been slight increase in toilet use among the currently and previously ODF groups, as compared to the never ODF group.